Dartmouth-Data-Analytics-Core/RNA-seq_workshop_July2020/Day-1/02-alignment.md

 **Alignment file formats**

-Read alignments are stored in the SAM (.sam) and BAM (.bam) file format.
-SAM stands for *Sequence Alignment/Map* format and is in tab-delimited text format, making it a human readable file (should you dare to look inside, these file are huge).
-Bam files are the compressed, indexed, binary version of SAM files and are NOT human readable, but are much faster to parse and do complex downstream operations on.
+Read alignments are stored in the ***SAM (.sam)*** and )***BAM (.bam))*** file format. )***SAM)*** stands for )***Sequence Alignment/Map)*** format and is in tab-delimited text format, making it a human readable file (should you dare to look inside, these file are huge). )***BAM)*** files are the **compressed, indexed, binary version** of SAM files and are **NOT** human readable, but are much faster to parse and do complex downstream operations on.
 You can read all about the SAM/BAM file format specification in the documentation [here](https://samtools.github.io/hts-specs/SAMv1.pdf).
 While you may never need to actually look inside of a SAM/BAM file, it is important to have an understanding of what information is stored in one.

 Both formats contain a number of slots for each read alignment that describe key information about the alignment.
 11 slots are mandatory, while others are optional and depend on the aligner used, and the settings used in that alignment.

 ![SAM file](../figures/sam-file.png)
 The image for the example BAM file is take from the [SAM/BAM file format documentation](https://samtools.github.io/hts-specs/SAMv1.pdf)

-Notes on select fields:
+#### Notes on select fields:

+**FLAG**:
-**FLAG** encodes important information about the read, for example, is it a primary, secondary, or supplementary alignment.
-Since a single read will likely have a number of properties that we want to 'flag', SAM files use a special way of encoding the FLAG field to pack as much information as possible into a single number.
-While we won't go into detail on this here, it works by decomposing large numbers into their constituents.
-I encourage you to go read more about FLAGs and how they are specified.
+Encodes important information about the read, for example, is it a ***primary***, ***secondary***, or ***supplementary*** alignment.
+Since a single read will likely have a number of properties that we want to ***'flag'***, SAM files use a special way of encoding the FLAG field to pack as much information as possible into a single number.
+While we won't go into detail on this here, SAM/BAM file use a *bit-wise* system to combine information across flags into a **single integer**.
+I encourage you to go read more about FLAGs and how they are specified in the SAM/BAM documentation.

+The Broad institute provides an [excellent tool](https://broadinstitute.github.io/picard/explain-flags.html) for decomposing SAM flags into the proprties of the read that make up a specific `FLAG` value.

 This command will provide basic information on FLAGs from samtools.
 ```bash
 samtools flags
 ```
+The values shown here relate the the [hexadecimal system](https://www.electronics-tutorials.ws/binary/bin_3.html)

+**MAPQ**:
-**MAPQ** corresponds to the quality of the mapping.
+Corresponds to the quality of the mapping.
 These are calculated in the same way as the Phred scores `Q = -10 x log10(P)`, although are generally considered to be a best guess form the aligner.
 A MAPQ of 255 is used where mapping quality is not available.
 Some aligners also use specific values to represent certain types of alignments, which may affect use of downstream tools, so it is worth understanding those that are specific to your aligner.

+**CIGAR**
-**CIGAR** is an alphanumerical string that tells you information about the alignment.
+An alphanumerical string that tells you information about the alignment.
 For relatively short reads, these are nice, but for long reads, they are a headache.
 Numbers correspond to number of bases, and letters correspond to features of those bases.

 Letter key for CIGAR strings:
 M = match or mismatch